 Free Bus Service

-There is a free ski-bus service (called ‘Navettes’) around all 4 levels of Courchevel.
+There is a free ski-bus service (called ‘Navettes’) around all 4 levels of Courchevel which operates throughout the Winter and Summer seasons.
 The journey time is approximately 25 minutes between Le Praz and Courchevel.
 Buses run frequently during the season, from early morning until late at night, every 10 minutes between Courchevel Moriond and Courchevel.
 It is therefore possible to go out for a meal in any of the resorts, and return home on the bus later in the evening.

 During the last two or three weeks of the season, a reduced timetable operates, but still enables you to get around without a car.
 Timetables are available in the Tourist Information Offices.